 * * *

 Celeste had agreed to meet with the adventurers at the Crooked House later that night.
-They’d been sitting a table, enjoying Tarquin’s homebrew for about an hour when a sharp-featured woman with short blond hair, blue eyes, and a piercing in the middle of her bottom lip entered the tavern.
+They’d been sitting at a table, enjoying Tarquin’s homebrew for about an hour when a sharp-featured woman with short blond hair, blue eyes, and a piercing in the middle of her bottom lip entered the tavern.
 She scanned the commons briefly before gesturing to someone outside.
 A handsome but rather short fellow in his late thirties who wears a fine blue robe, polished knee-high boots, and with a lute slung on his shoulder entered the room behind her.
 The pair approached the adventurers’ table.

 “Liberty Grace?” the woman asked of the sorcerer, her voice rich and sweet.